 “Learning to drive is a life skill that many young people take for granted.
 It is difficult to fully appreciate how useful driving is, as teenagers make the transition to full independence.
 Driving is something many teenagers in care or care leavers never get to experience and they are often the young people who need the most help to build a secure and independent future.
 We are delighted that Live Unlimited has worked with the AA Trust and AA and BSM driving schools to make this happen.”

-Our Driving Ahead scheme is a package of 30 hours of free driving lessons, plus the driving test, for young people aged 17-25 leaving the care of the London borough of Barnet.
+Our Driving Ahead scheme is a package of 46 hours of free driving lessons, theory test fee and support, plus practical driving test fee, for young people aged 17-25 leaving the care of the London borough of Barnet.

 “I studied plumbing at college, but having my licence helped me get a job afterwards,” says Mahmoud.
 “Now I’ve got this job I just want to learn as much as possible and eventually I’d like to be self-employed.
 I feel hopeful about the future.”

 “I didn’t pass my test first time, but I’m not bothered – not everyone passes first time and I’ve rescheduled it for March 2022,” says Rebecca.
 “Learning to drive has been good for me in other ways.
 It’s made me feel more responsible and grown up, as well as helped me to focus and be in the moment.
 It’s also made me say to myself on a few occasions ‘Rebecca, if you can parallel reverse park you can do the dishes!’”

 To apply to Driving Ahead, participants must have been in the care of the London Borough of Barnet, aged 17-25 and to have passed their theory test.
 Contact firstname.lastname@example.org for an application form.6